About

 A Japanese woman applying makeup.
 Photo by Felice Beato, probably taken around 1870.
 (Courtesy of the Open University of Japan Library.)

-Other members of this group of travelers included: Isabella Bird, Sir Ernest Satow, The Reverend Walter Weston, Basil Hall Chamberlain, Sir Rutherford Alcock, Felice Beato, Dr. Edward S. Morse, and Bruno Taut . . . .
+Other members of this group of travelers included: Isabella Bird, Sir Ernest Satow, The Reverend Walter Weston, Basil Hall Chamberlain, Percival Lowell, Sir Rutherford Alcock, Felice Beato, Dr. Edward S. Morse, and Bruno Taut . . . .
 Even Heinrich Schliemann managed to get to Japan in 1865 after visiting China and recorded the interesting account about the country’s customs and culture at that time.

 They were all people who looked at Japan with the fresh eyes of international travelers.
 And they presented ways of thinking that hadn’t occurred to the native Japanese of that time.
 Even today, the names of some of them occasionally come up when people discuss topics like “what is Japanese identity?” or “where can the real beauty or values of Japan be found?”.
 However, it is not the purpose of this website to introduce or interpret their works, nor am I that familiar with them.
 Here I just want to borrow their eyes, like a vintage lens mounted on the latest camera.

-Vintage Lens Photographers
+Vintage Lens Photography

 Since around the late 2000s in Japan, more people have started taking pictures with archaic manual focus lenses (from the days of camera film) mounted on their latest digital cameras.
 This trend was made possible mainly by technological advancement (in particular, by the arrival of the ‘mirrorless camera’).
 But we shouldn’t forget there was a group of connoisseurs who first experimented with this niche hobby and conveyed its pleasures to the general public through their works and writings.
 Among these people, Tetsu Sawamura, writer and photographer, is one of the most famous in this country.
 His seminal magazine, Old Lens Life, published annually, has been around for almost ten years since the first edition on May 30, 2011, introducing many Japanese to the world of vintage-lens photography in the process.